asilverthorn/suikoden_ref/Suikoden2_eventForm.md

     - [eventdat\[19\]](#eventdat19)
   - [Long Chan Chan in Rockaxe](#long-chan-chan-in-rockaxe)
 - [Other references](#other-references)

+### suik_event_parser.py

+For the latest in reverse engineering of eventForms and eventComs, see the event_parser/suik_event_parser.py in this repo.

 This document captures how to parse the `eventdata.mapeventdat[?].eventdat[?].eventForm` values found within the various map MonoBehavior files extractable from the Suikoden I & II remaster bundles.